MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-deploy.md

    - Regular Expression: /(Agent)/gi
    - Intent Mapping: CrisisTalkToAgent -> crisis_talk_to_agent_entry

-6. In Omni Channel, spin up a chat widget.
+6. In Omnichannel, spin up a chat widget.
 Embed it into the portal.
 There will be an existing chat widget in the footer web template of the portal website, but you need to replace it with the one you create.
 For information about configuring a chat widget, see [Quickly configure a chat widget](https://docs.microsoft.com/dynamics365/omnichannel/administrator/configure-live-chat).

 When you create queues and rules, one rule to note is **EscalateQueue**: